Mono-Game/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 ```

 > [!WARNING]
-> If you are targeting **iOS** for your MonoGame project, then when using the `MediaPlayer` you will need to define an extra `using` statement (shown below) to specifically identify you are using MonoGame's MediaPlayer, this is because iOS natively has another class called MediaPlayer and C# can get confused if you are not specific:
+> If you are targeting **iOS** for your MonoGame project, then when using the `MediaPlayer` you will also need to define an extra `using` statement (shown below) to specifically identify you are using MonoGame's MediaPlayer, this is because iOS natively has another class called MediaPlayer and C# can get confused if you are not specific:
 >
 > ```csharp
 > using MediaPlayer = Microsoft.Xna.Framework.Media.MediaPlayer;
 > ```

-And to finish off the background audio, if the game has finished, ideally we want the game background music to also stop playing, so at the end of the `FuelCellGame.cs` class in the `Update` section, change the `Won/Lost` to also stop the audio if it is playing:
+To finish off the background audio, if the game has finished, ideally we want the game background music to also stop playing, so at the end of the `FuelCellGame.cs` class in the `Update` section, change the `Won/Lost` to also stop the audio if it is playing:

 ```csharp
     if ((currentGameState == GameState.Won) || (currentGameState == GameState.Lost))